 Refund Policy: A full refund will be granted as long as you contact us by March 28.
 Refunds will not be granted after March 28: however, substitutions can be made until the day of the conference at no charge.

-The conference will be given in the Hays Theater located in the Wilbur Arts Center at Molloy's Rockville Centre campus located at 1000 Hempstead Avenue, Rockville Centre, NY, 11571.
+The conference will be given in the Madison Theatre in the Public Square (please note the location change from the Hays Theater) at Molloy's Rockville Centre campus located at 1000 Hempstead Avenue, Rockville Centre, NY, 11571.
 The campus is located about 40 minutes east of New York City by train on Long Island.
 Travel directions will be sent with your confirmation, but can also be found on our website at: www.molloy.edu/ce/directions.asp.

 If you should need hotel arrangements, please call 516.323.3554.